Ion Nestor: Career

 From 1945 he carried out at the same time a prestigious didactic career as a professor at the University of Bucharest, contributing to the formation of disciples (such as noted archaeologist Alexandru Vulpe) who, through what they achieved, proved that they properly received what was invested by their mentor, Ion Nestor.
 Through the studies undertaken, Ion Nestor contributed to the substantiation of the formation process of the Romanian people, constituting at the same time a valuable methodological guide for the younger collaborators through the way of analysis, synthesis, and support of the stated theses.

-Nestor had major contributions in the field of periodization of Neolithic and Eneolithic cultures of the transition period that led to the metal age.
+Nestor had major contributions in the field of periodisation of Neolithic and Eneolithic cultures of the transition period that led to the metal age.
 His contributions were integrated in the treatise Istoria României, vol. I, 1960 and in Istoria poporului român, 1970.

 A pedantic publicist, those entrusted to the press constitute a permanent methodological guide.
-The appreciation from foreign researchers was also materialized by entrusting the mission of being editor for Romania of the contributions integrated in the Archaeological Inventory and Prähistorirische Bronzefunde, as well as by his election as a member of the German Archaeological Institute, the Yugoslav Archaeological Society, the Permanent Council of the International Union for Prehistoric and Protohistoric Sciences, and the International Union of Slavic Archeology.
-On July 2, 1955, he was elected a corresponding member of the Romanian Academy.
+The appreciation from foreign researchers was also materialised by entrusting the mission of being editor for Romania of the contributions integrated in the Archaeological Inventory and Prähistorische Bronzefunde, as well as by his election as a member of the German Archaeological Institute, the Yugoslav Archaeological Society, the Permanent Council of the International Union for Prehistoric and Protohistoric Sciences, and the International Union of Slavic Archeology.
+On 2 July 1955, he was elected a corresponding member of the Romanian Academy.

 As a trainer for future researchers, Ion Nestor has paid a lot of attention to the way of stating the findings by each of participant on the site, intervening, when he considered it necessary, with connections that allowed a clarification of the problem in question.
 Pedantic to detail, he asked the collaborators to pay attention to every detail encountered during the excavation, the immediate recording of what was observed, then allowing an analysis whose purpose was to understand the evolution of the way of life of the creators of material and spiritual culture.